nnellans/bash-guide/README.md

 ---

-# Shebang Statement
+# Shebang
-All bash scripts should start with a shebang statement at the top.
-This statement tells the kernel which interpreter to use when running the script.
-Some common shebang statements for a bash script look like this:
+All bash scripts should start with a shebang line at the top.
+This line tells the kernel which interpreter to use when running the script.
+Some common examples:

 ```shell
 #!/bin/bash